Sigourney Weaver: 2000s: Blockbusters and voice roles

-In 2001, Weaver appeared in the comedy Heartbreakers playing the lead role of a con-artist alongside Jennifer Love Hewitt, Ray Liotta, Gene Hackman and Anne Bancroft.
+In 2001, Weaver appeared in the comedy Heartbreakers playing the lead role of a con-artist alongside Jennifer Love Hewitt, Ray Liotta, Jason Lee, Gene Hackman and Anne Bancroft.
 She was included on Channel 4's "100 Greatest Movie Stars" in 2003.
 She appeared in several films throughout the decade including Holes (2003), the M. Night Shyamalan horror film The Village (2004), Vantage Point (2008), and Baby Mama (2008).

 In February 2002, she featured as a guest role in the Futurama episode "Love and Rocket", playing the female Planet Express Ship.
 In 2006, she was the narrator for the American version of the BBC Emmy Award-winning documentary series Planet Earth; the original British series version was narrated by David Attenborough.
-In 2007, Weaver returned to Rwanda for the BBC special Gorillas Revisited, in which Weaver reunites with the Rwandan apes from the film Gorillas in the Mist, some 20 years later.
+In 2007, Weaver returned to Rwanda for the BBC special Gorillas Revisited, in which Weaver reunites with the Rwandan apes from the film Gorillas in the Mist, some twenty years later.

-In 2008, Weaver was featured as the voice of the ship's computer in the Pixar and Disney release WALL•E. Also in 2008, she voiced a narrating role in the animated film The Tale of Despereaux (2008), based on the novel by Kate DiCamillo.
+In 2008, Weaver was featured as the voice of the ship's computer in the Pixar and Disney film WALL•E. Also in 2008, she voiced a narrating role in the animated film The Tale of Despereaux (2008), based on the novel by Kate DiCamillo.
 The film opens with Weaver as narrator recounting the story of the pastel-hued Kingdom of Dor.
-She also made a rare guest appearance on television playing herself in season 2 episode of the television series Eli Stone in the fall of 2008.
+She also made a rare guest appearance on television, playing herself in season two premiere episode of the television series Eli Stone in 2008.

 In 2009, Weaver starred as Mary Griffith in her first television film Prayers for Bobby, for which she was nominated for an Emmy Award, Golden Globe Award, and Screen Actors Guild Award.
-Also in 2009, she reunited with Aliens director James Cameron for his film Avatar, playing a major role as Dr. Grace Augustine, leader of the AVTR (avatar) program on the film's fictional moon Pandora.
+Also in 2009, she reunited with Aliens director James Cameron for his film Avatar, playing a major role as Dr. Grace Augustine, leader of the AVTR (Avatar) program on the film's fictional moon Pandora.
 It became the highest-grossing film of all time.